-The Berlin Town Plan was most recently revised and readopted in 2012.
+The Berlin Town Plan was most recently revised and readopted in 2018.
 Both plans recognize the forested hillside south of Route 62 as a sensitive natural resource through planning areas the recommend low-density residential, conservation or recreation uses.
 Both plans share a similar concern about poorly-managed highway commercial businesses along the Route 302 corridor, and recommend actions to revise regulations to facilitate appropriately-scaled and -designed development.
 Both plans also speak to the critical need to maintain and restore the natural floodplain along the Stevens Branch near the municipal boundary.
+Berlin similarly looks to aggressively plan for economic growth, and seeks to be more pedestrian friendly, with walkable neighborhoods that bring together commerce and community.